Kowal Sentry Integration for Magento 2

 - one shared name for the entire instance,

-- different values per website or store view if you need to split events.
+- different values per website/store view if you need to separate events.

 Recommendation:

-- keep naming consistent between backend, frontend, and CI/CD.
+- keep consistent naming between the backend, frontend, and CI/CD.

 Release Strategy